 - Step 1 Decide on a topic that will interest both you and your audience.
 Consider your audience and think about what they already know about the topic.
-What would you like them to understand by listening to your presentation? - Step 2 Research your topic.
-Geographers start with inquiry questions and then seek to answer them.
-Collect information from a wide variety of sources and keep a bibliography of these sources. - Step 3 Organise your findings into a draft report.
+What presentation? - Step 6 Deliver your presentation.
+Make sure that you would you like them to understand by listening to your speak clearly and vary pitch and tone.
+Stand up straight, keep your hands out of your pockets and don't lean on a desk.
+Take a few deep breaths to calm Step 2 Research your topic.
+Geographers start with yourself and then pretend that you are speaking to only inquiry questions and then seek to answer them. one person.
+Collect information from a wide variety of sources and keep a bibliography of these sources.
+Step 7 Invite your audience to ask guestions and do your - Step 3 Organise your findings into a draft report.
 It should have a clear introduction and conclusion.
 In your introduction it is often a good idea to use something to 'hook' your audience.
 It may be a question, a personal story or a challenging image.
 After your introduction, develop your report in a series of clearly defined sections (like paragraphs in a written report).
 Your conclusion usually summarises your key points.
 If your report is going to be assessed, make sure you have fulfilled the criteria for assessment. - Step 4 Support your report with clear visual material.
 This may be a set of graphs, maps or images.
 Do not just read your report to your audience. - Step 5 Practise your presentation.
 Make sure that you do not exceed the time limit and that you know your information well enough to avoid having to read it.
 It may be a good idea to have some memory cards with key words or ideas written on them.